lyrarobinson/clipcat_tool/readme.md

 ```
 for me, the script was located at C:\ProgramData\anaconda3\envs\clipcat_env\Lib\venv\scripts\nt

-if you make any changes to the code, refresh the environemnt installation with this:
+if you make any changes to the code, refresh the environment installation with this:
 ```
 pip install -e .
 ```